Naza26/Sokoban-Game/README.md

 Make sure to have installed Gamelib library: [Gamelib](https://github.com/dessaya/python-gamelib).

-Just download `gamelib.py` and place it along your project
+Just download `gamelib.py` and place it along your project.

 ## Usage